This is the main domestic tariff for the majority of customers; you’re put onto it when you first set up your account. Find out more here.

 So, whether you'd like to have a meter fitted, switch to measured water as part of our metering programme, get advice on how to read your meter or find out how to save water, we're here to help.
 Find out whether a water meter is right for you and how to switch.

-If you don’t have a water meter, you’re charges are based on the Rateable Value (RV) of your home.
+If you don’t have a water meter, your charges are based on the Rateable Value (RV) of your home.
 This value was set back in March 1990 and is based on differing factors including: the size of your home, the number of rooms and your local amenities.

 Although RV’s are no longer set by councils, we still have to base our charges on the 1990 values.